hvianna/audioMotion.js/docs/users-manual.md

 At least two colors are required to create a gradient, but you can add as many colors as you like.
 The **offset** must be a number between 0 and 1 - use it to adjust the position of each color inside the gradient.

+!> Custom gradients are saved to the browser's storage and will only be accessible in the same browser they were saved.

 ### Enabled options for Background Image Fit